WSU Logo

 o Brandi Irwin completed her BS degree in May 2001.
 Her project was on allozyme diversity in lines of mice selected for high activity.
 Brandi went on to medical school at Des Moines University.
 Current status: Medical doctor.

 o Sharon Thomson completed her BS degree in August 1999.
 Her research examined activity of the superoxide dismutase enzyme in active and sedentary mice from the selected and control lines.
-Current status: graduate student at the University of Idaho.

 o Lionel Jenkins completed his BS degree in December 2003.
 He studied spontaneous tumor occurrence in active and sedentary mice from lines of mice selected for high voluntary activity.
 Current status: Laboratory technician at WSU Vet School.